 Price Position and Structural State

-Binance ALL Composite Index (ALL) closed at 0.536 USDT on May 29, 2026, up 1.15%.
-The asset now sits in a sideways structure inside its 55-day range.
-Current 55-day support is near 0.4514 USDT, with resistance near 0.6499 USDT.
-Price is near the middle of the range, so the market has no clear structural edge until it closes outside these levels.
+Binance ALL Composite Index (ALL) closed at 0.4736 USDT on July 16, 2026, down 1.39%.
+The asset now sits in a sideways structure near the bottom of its 55-day range.
+Current 55-day support is near 0.4307 USDT, with resistance near 0.5809 USDT.
+A daily close below 0.4307 USDT would confirm a downside regime shift.
+A hold near support would keep price inside the range.

 Moving Averages and Trend Context